hexdigest/gounit/README.md

 The goal of the project is to generate more convenient test stubs than GoTests does and also to improve integration with text editors and IDEs.

+There is a [Vim plugin](https://github.com/hexdigest/gounit-vim) that introduces the :GoUnit command which generates a test for the selected function.

 ## Installation

 ```